-Dr Vincent Keating, BA Economics (Dalhousie), MSc Nationalism Studies (Edinburgh), PhD International Politics (Aberystwyth)
+Dr Vincent Keating, BA (Dalhousie), MSc (Edinburgh), PhD (Aberystwyth)

-Vincent currently works within two research areas.
+Vincent is broadly interested in the intersection between international relations theory and empirical studies.
+He currently works within two research areas.
 The first examines the tension between the conduct of the United States during the war on terror and the established norms of the international human rights system.
 The second examines the role of trust in shaping relations between states, particularly when conceptualised as a habitual ideational structure.

 - Human Rights

 - Security Communities